Religious Studies

 Religious Studies offers a fascinating insight into many of the fundamental problems of human existence, which people have pondered and discussed throughout history.
 ‘Why am I here?’
 ‘Is there a God?’
 ‘Why do people suffer?’
 ‘How can I live a good life?’
 Studying ways in which thinkers from the past have responded to these and other questions can help us to find meaning and purpose in our own lives.
 Dealing with such questions is a life-long task, and there is a wealth of resources from philosophical and religious traditions to help us examine them.

 At GCSE we study AQA Religious Studies B. This specification focuses on the Catholic faith, and features philosophical and ethical themes surrounding Catholicism.
-It ensures that students have a variety of contemporary themes to explore and discuss.
+It ensures that students have a variety of contemporary themes to explore and discuss and includes elements of music, art, architecture and drama in this study.
+Girls achieve very well in this subject at GCSE.

 The RS Department is accommodated in large, recently refurbished classrooms, set in the heart of the main School building.
 Each room has an intelligent whiteboard, DVD player, artefacts, and a wide and varied selection of reference and resource books.